itpropro/nuxt-oidc-auth/README.md

 GitHub is not strictly an OIDC provider, but it can be used as one.
 Make sure that validation is disabled and that you keep the `skipAccessTokenParsing` option to `true`.

 Try to use a [GitHub App](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps), not the legacy OAuth app.
 They don't provide the same level of security, have no granular permissions, don't provide refresh tokens and are not tested.

+Make sure to set the callback URL in your OAuth app settings as `<your-domain>/auth/github`.

 ### Keycloak